epam/ai-dial/CONTRIBUTING.md

 The solution is domain-agnostic.
 We prioritize use case-agnostic generic features (such as rendering charts in the frontend based on model responses) over features that are overly specific to a single domain (like supporting medical anthologies).
 However, specific implementations can be built as extensions or derived works.
 For more information, refer to our [extension framework](https://epam-rail.com/extension-framework) and [API reference](https://epam-rail.com/dial_api).

+AI DIAL as a product is not intended to replace solutions like AI studios from various cloud providers or LangChain.
+On the contrary, it is designed to complement them by providing additional features and simplifying the development process of GenAI applications.
+AI DIAL empowers organizations to interact with a variety of models and applications, ensuring they can leverage the strengths of other platforms to maximize efficiency and innovation in their AI development processes.

 ## Feature Validation Checklist
 Every new feature will be meticulously evaluated for:
 - Overall correctness